pfeiferd/gweb/README.md

 the (initial) default user `admin` with password `admin` has the [role "Admin"](#user-roles).
 You may always logout the default user, which allows you to login as a different user.

-### Supplying fastq files and Genestrip databases
+### Supplying fastq files

-There are three ways to supply a job with fastq files:
+There are four ways to supply a job with fastq files:
-* Via a URL added in the tab "FastQ URLs": The URL must point to a respective fastq file (with public access).
+1. Via a URL added in the tab "Fastq Sources": The URL must point to a respective fastq file (with public access).
-The file will be [streamed for analysis and will not be stored](https://github.com/pfeiferd/genestrip/blob/master/README.md#reading-streaming-and-downloading-fastq-files) by GWeb.
+The file will be [streamed for analysis and will not be stored on server](https://github.com/pfeiferd/genestrip/blob/master/README.md#reading-streaming-and-downloading-fastq-files).
-* Via a local folder on the server-side: This option is particularly useful under the [local variant of GWeb](#local-variant).
+2. Via a local folder on the server-side: This option is particularly useful under the [local variant of GWeb](#local-variant).
 The location of the folder is user-specific and can be displayed with a respective UI button in the job details.
 Once a fastq file is placed inside the folder, GWeb will detect it and offer it in the UI for selection in the job details.
-* [When configured accordingly](#configuration), users under the [roles "Admin" or "Job Executor"](#user-roles) may set server-side paths to fastq files in the "Resource" tab.
-This option supports [glob patterns in paths described here](https://github.com/pfeiferd/genestrip/blob/master/README.md#usage-and-goals).
+3. [When configured accordingly](#configuration), users under the [roles "Admin" or "Job Executor"](#user-roles) may set server-side paths to fastq files in the tab "Fastq Sources".
+This option supports [glob patterns for file names of paths as described here](https://github.com/pfeiferd/genestrip/blob/master/README.md#usage-and-goals).
 All fastq files matching the path pattern will be jointly analyzed.
 Obviously, this requires fastq files to present in respective locations on the server-side.
 This option is particularly useful under the [local variant of GWeb](#local-variant).
+4. [When configured accordingly](#configuration), users under the [roles "Admin" or "Job Executor"](#user-roles) may upload of an arbitrary number of fastq files per job from the client-side.
+The files will be [streamed for analysis and will not be stored on the server](https://github.com/pfeiferd/genestrip/blob/master/README.md#reading-streaming-and-downloading-fastq-files).
+This option is only enabled when no other jobs are pending or being processed on the server-side.
+*The browser tab, where the upload job was started, must remain open until the respective job has finished, because otherwise, the upload request supplying the data stream will be closed by the browser itself.*

-Two entries for fastq files may be added per job at max.
+Regarding options 1 to 3, two entries for fastq files may be added per job at max.
 All matching fastq files will be jointly analyzed during that job.

-GWeb does not offer an upload of fastq files from the client-side (yet) - mainly to avoid high disk storage consumption on the server.

 ## Technical documentation

 ### Basic architecture

-GWeb is light weight and uses no frameworks.
+GWeb is light-weight and uses no frameworks.
 On the server-side, it is based on the following Java-related technologies:
 * Servlets and JSP (based on the [Jakarta Servlet](https://github.com/jakartaee/servlet) API),
 * JDBC (using SQL-statements compatible with Postgres and HSQL),
 * JAX-RS (using the [Jersey reference implementation](https://de.wikipedia.org/wiki/Eclipse_Jersey) as a pure library),